Estimating Strategy

 Once the quantities are verified, the data is pushed into Excel to assign material pricing and labor hours, generating a final, polished bid estimate.

-F&K Estimatings 15+ Years Estimating Experience
+Malik Waqas 15+ Years Experience

 Fact-Checked & Verified by Industry Experts